Queuni/Match3-Core/README.md

 - Improve the default config so it works out of the box for dev

 - Fix the memory leak in the long-running worker process

+- Implement retry logic for the API client when the remote returns 5xx